oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ## Example 5: Combined Task - RAG Search and Create PDF

-Demonstration of using Oracle Vector search with 3rd party tools.
-**Create pdf with info from milton to vijay**

-In this we demonstrate the use of RAG Vector serach and creation of PDF tools using multiple iterations of the agent.
-For this enter the question with two task in one sentence.
-Agent will understand the two task and do the necesary actions.
+In this we demonstrate the use of RAG Vector Search and creation of PDF tools using multiple iterations of the agent.
+For this enter the question with two tasks in one sentence.
+Agent will understand the two task and do the necessary actions.

 ```python
 response = agent_executor.invoke({